-Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+Maximum Contaminant Level Goal (MCLG) -The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety

-MRDL (maximum residual disinfectant level) - The highest level of a disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG (maximum residual disinfectant level goal) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs to not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Not Detected (ND) - indicates that the substance was not found by laboratory analysis.

-Parts per million (ppm) or milligrams per liter (mg/l) - One part by weight of analyte to one million parts by weight of water.
-Parts per billion (ppb) or micrograms per liter (ug/l) - One part by weight of analyte to one billion parts by weight of water.
+Parts per million (ppm) or milligrams per liter (mg/l) - One part by weight of analyte to one million parts by weight of water Parts per billion (ppb) or micrograms per liter (ug/l) - One part by weight of analyte to one billion parts by weight of water.
+Picocurie per liter (pCi/L) - measure of the radioactivity in water.